Hi, I’m Lihan Lian (廉立涵).

 About me

-I am currently a research assistant at Shanghai Jiao Tong University, supervised by Prof. Wenzhao Lian (连文昭).
 I earned my Master’s degree in Robotics at the University of Michigan, Ann Arbor, where I was advised by Prof. Uduak Inyang-Udoh in the Autonomous & Intelligent Systems Lab (AI-Sys Lab).
-My work primarily focuses on applying data-driven methods to solve optimal control problems.
+My work primarily focuses on applying data-driven methods to solve optimal control problems, with a particular focus on indirect method.

 Prior to that, I obtained a Bachelor’s degree in Mechanical Engineering with a minor in Computer Science from the University of Michigan, Ann Arbor.
 During my undergraduate studies, I was advised by Prof. Jingwen Hu at the University of Michigan Transportation Research Institute (UMTRI), where I worked on parametric human modeling, with a particular emphasis on thoracic spine modeling.